 Hartford - Sumner is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Hartford - Sumner is nearly on par with the US average for all cities of 21.84%: 18.68% of adults 25 and older in Hartford - Sumner have a bachelor's degree or advanced degree.
+The percentage of adults in Hartford - Sumner who are college-educated is close to the national average for all communities of 21.84%: 18.68% of the adults in Hartford - Sumner have a bachelor's degree or advanced degree.

 The per capita income in Hartford - Sumner in 2022 was $32,268, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $129,072 for a family of four.
 However, Hartford - Sumner contains both very wealthy and poor people as well.